zqlai/zqlai.github.io/content/see5amSceneAgain.md

 Tags: thought, fighting
 Authors: zqlai

-Go to bed at 5:00am last night
+Went to bed at 5:00am last night

 or, this morning

-See the dawn scene of Changsha again
+Saw the dawn scene of Changsha again

 alone, not lonely

 tired, but exited

-Go to bed with hope and prospect
+fell into sleep with hope and prospect

 with more responsibilty